amyapostol19/technical-interview/README.md

 # technical-interview
-Welcome to the nagimo technical interview.
+Welcome to our technical interview.
 The tasks are split up into folders.
-All the instructions are in the README file
+All the instructions are in the README file:

 There are 4 folders in this repo, each associated with a different task -